ieee-umich/ieee-website/README.md

 # IEEE Umich Website
+Last Edited by Shuta Suzuki (shutas@umich.edu)

-## Get Started
+## Getting Started

 - Install Jekyll
+`gem install jekyll`

+- And Probably a Bunch of Other Dependencies (please add to this list if you find any)
+`gem install bundler`
+`bundle install`
+`gem install nokogiri` (this should be included in `bundle install`, but I had to install it separately)
+`gem install rouge`

-- navigate to the website directory in your terminal
+- Navigate to Website Directory in your Terminal (obviously you need to `git clone` this repo first...)

-- run `jekyll serve` or `bundle exec jekyll serve` (whichever works)
+- Run `jekyll serve` (if you're lucky)
+I had to `bundle exec jekyll serve`